-A campaign is being launched to secure the future of the iconic M5 Willow Man.
+A campaign has been launched to secure the future of the iconic M5 Willow Man.

 The 12m-tall (40ft) sculpture – who’s proper name is The Withy Man – strides alongside the motorway near junction 23 at Bridgwater.

 Created by artist Serena de la Hey in 2000 as part of Arts Council of England’s Year of the Artist, The Willow Man was conceived as a temporary structure and now nearly two decades on, it needs a complete rebuild as well as a fund for future maintenance.